martina-lavanya/fastder/notes/git_commands.md

 1. for a file name: find . -type f -name "filename.txt" (or find /etc/hosts -type f -name "hi.txt")
 2. for a directory: find . -type d -name "dirname"
 3. for a string: grep -ri "search"

+commands to build:
+1) install cmake, check with cmake --version
+2) mkdir build
+cd build
+3) cmake .. (if the cmake file is one level out of the build directory)
+4) make -j$(nproc) (build with multiple cores)
+5) ./mls

+rm -rf build
+mkdir build && cd build
+cmake ..
+make -j$(nproc)